The Power of Words

 So, what would happen if we remember that the words we speak and write have power?
 Communication has power to incite anger, discourage and create distrust among people.
 It can also encourage, give hope, affirm and bring out the best in people.

-Our words matter.
+Our words have power.
 If we intentionally give life through our words and actions, can it make a difference?

 YOU CAN BE HAPPILY MARRIED.